 This is the a guest post from author “Suhas R M”.
-Author is working as a software test engineer and having 4 years of manual testing experience.
+He is working as a software test engineer and has 4 years of manual testing experience.

 My answer was straightforward: (This will help for fresher as well as working professional who want to switch the current job)

 What you need to know about software testing?

 First basic thing – Testing Concepts: One needs to be very good at this especially the manual testing methodologies.
 But only knowing different testing concepts is half work done.
 The next – most important thing is to know which type/technique/concept of testing can be applied at what stage of SDLC.

 “What should I test and when” is very important.
 There might be some concepts, which are not applicable to what we, professional test in our company, but it’s always better to have an idea of all testing practices.

 Many freshers and working testing professionals have might not worked on various testing domains like localization testing, time Zone testing etc. But knowing more than what you have worked on will help you better answering the different questions from the interviewer.
 I always try to keep my testing knowledge updated besides my current project work.
 This helped me a lot while switching my job some years ago.
 What if an interviewer asks you question on topic, which you have never worked on?
 For example you don’t have any experience on web based projects or client server testing and interviewer asks you to test “Yahoo mail application”.
 Will you be able to answer this question?
 You can.
 Even you have not worked on this type of projects.
 How?
 Your curiosity to learn the things you never done before will help you in this case.
 So broaden your thinking area, be curious in every work and every query you face in your daily work routine.

 Knowing more is harmless and will definitely help you at least to give your thoughts on the questions asked by interviewer.